slyfox1186/ffmpeg-build-script/README.md

 A relative `BUILD_ROOT` is resolved from the invocation directory, not from the script's directory.

+A successful build ends by calling cleanup, which interactively offers to delete the build root.
+Answer no to keep the sources and workspace for a later incremental build.

 A custom, non-empty directory must already contain this project's `.ffmpeg-build-root` marker.
 This prevents a typo from turning an unrelated